- Homosexuality

 This ruling was eagerly awaited by the LGBT+ community of the former British colony which, for a decade, has won important victories before the courts, including the annulment of discriminatory government policies on visas, taxes and housing subsidies.

-Right to change legal gender in Hong Kong is legal, surgery not required.
+Right to change legal gender in Hong Kong is legal, but requires surgery.

 Legal recognition of non-binary gender in Hong Kong is unknown.